Blog

 By Kelly K

-How to design a coworking space: a step by step guide
+How to design a coworking space in 2024

-You need the space to be functional but inspiring, practical but welcoming, and professional but homey.
-Striking the right balance between these elements can feel overwhelming.
+When designing a coworking space, you need the space to be functional but inspiring, practical but welcoming, professional but homey, the list goes on and on.

 Coworking space design requirements